 Awareness has to do with knowledge, and acceptance has to do with social integration.
 At Twainbow we are working on both fronts: from research and education programs to community liaisons, our goal is to advocate for those under the double-rainbow through education and outreach.
 We want to blast through ignorance and bring people of the entire neurodivergent spectrum together.

 At Twainbow we recognize that a schism exists between many autistics, the healthcare field, and autism organizations.
 One of our goals is to share experiences from the perspective of the LGBT+ autistic so that the science of neurology can better understand what it means to be autistic.
 In this way science and society will continue to evolve its position on autism from a treatment perspective to one of recognition of neurodiversity as simply a difference.
 This is why we support the use of the infinity sign over the well-known symbol for autism, the puzzle piece, since the puzzle piece may infer that autistics are incomplete or have something missing in their brains.

-Although Twainbow frequently uses the shortened “LGBT+” to describe our community, we fully advocate for all members of our community including, but never limited to:
+Although Twainbow frequently uses the shortened “LGBTQI+” to describe our community, we fully advocate for all members of our community including, but not limited to: